AllYourBot/hostedgpt/README.md

 7. You should see two "Service Names" called "hostedgpt-..." (the name you picked), click the one that is of type **Web Service**
 8. On the details screen, click the URL that looks something like _hostedgpt-XXX.onrender.com_

-**NOTE: After 15 minutes of not using the app your Render server will pause.
+**NOTE: After 15 minutes of not using the app with the free service your Render server will pause.
 Next time you visit the first request will auto-resume the server, but this resume is slow.
-If this annoys you, upgrade Render for $7 per month:**
+You probably need to upgrade $7 per month anyway:**

 1. To upgrade, go to your [Render Dashboard](https://dashboard.render.com/)
 2. Click "HostedGPT" or whatever you named your Web Service